 On the day visitors to the Festival created another den out of plumbing supplies and fabric alongside the more traditional looking ‘den’

 Annabelle invited members of the community to help her build a giant piece of fabric on her giant loom.
 She took the loom ‘on tour’ throughout the summer to various community hubs.
 Visitors to the Festival of making were also invited to add to the work.

 PSC was delighted to work with In Bristol Studio and to deliver it’s first Bristol-based project.
 Three artworks were commissioned as part of the Festival of Making that took place in September 2018.

 The PARTICIPATE commissions invited artists from In Bristol Studio to submit proposals to create a new piece of work with people from the local neighbourhood.
-Throughout the duration of the project, PSC will provide guidance to the artists and groups to ensure the outcome of the project is not just successful participation, but the creation of works with artistic merit.
+PSC provided guidance to the artists and groups to ensure the outcome of the project was not just successful participation, but the creation of works with artistic merit.

 As well as the theme of Cotton, artists were asked to consider and respond to the more sculptural concerns; space and mass, permanence, material, form, location and environment.
-Successful artists address these sculptural concerns in different and interesting ways.
+Successful artists addressed these sculptural concerns in different and interesting ways.

 For more information about the Festival of Making visit the In Bristol Studio website.